-- 12.5 The Authority considers it necessary for Private Hire drivers to know the area. - 12.6 In order to assist the Authority in determining the fitness of an applicant to hold a Private Hire driver's licence, applicants are required to undertake a knowledge test.
-The test consists of 2 parts; the first part will challenge the applicant's knowledge of the highway system in West Lancashire and the second part will test will the applicant's knowledge of: - Basic English language and numeracy - Relevant licence conditions
+- 12.5 The Authority considers it necessary for Private Hire drivers to know the area. - In order to assist the Authority in determining the fitness of an applicant to hold a Private Hire driver's licence, applicants are required to undertake a knowledge test.
+The test consists of 2 parts; the first part will challenge the applicant's knowledge of the highway system in West Lancashire and the second part will test will the applicant's knowledge of UK motoring law and good practice, customer care and disability awareness.
+Five questions in the second part of the test are mandatory, which if any are answered incorrectly, will result in a failure of the entire test.